 her, raving about judicial murder.

-Yet, when I attempted to escape from this hell-hle, no one would shelter
+Yet, when I attempted to escape from this hell-hole, no one would shelter

 my disguise removed.
 No port is free to me; no place that unusual

-vigilance will not attend my taking.
+vigilance will not not attend my taking.
 So, here I lie, and suffer the

 agony of passing these stones: a pain as sharp as the gravel of her drive,

-but still I resort to my brandy.
+Yet I still resort to my brandy.
 I am bound upon my own wheel of fire.

 My reins are rubbed with sulphurous flames.
 The gods are just and of